nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 This command allows you to edit an existing `Appointment` for a patient in **Hospify**.

-Format: `editAppt NRIC oldappt/DATE TIME newappt/DATE TIME`
+Format: `editAppt NRIC oldappt/DATE TIME newappt/DATE TIME [d/DESCRIPTION]`

 <div markdown="block" class="alert alert-info">